siQuang/laradocker/README.md

 ```

 ## Run migration and seeders with Makefile commands
-You can use the `make migrate` or `make seed` to migrate and seed the database.
+You can use the `make artisan.migrate` or `make artisan.seed` to migrate and seed the database.
 ```
 # Run migrate
-make migrate
+make artisan.migrate

 # Run seeder
-make seed
+make artisan.seed
 ```

 To execute a command inside the running container.
 ```
-make exec
+make docker.exec
 ```

 ---